Health Insurance Denials

 • Completing all forms required by your health insurer, making sure you include any necessary information;

-• Any clinical or scientific evidence from you or your healthcare that may help backup your claim.
+• Any evidence from you or your healthcare that may help backup your claim;

-• Any other information that may support your case, such as financial, social, environmental, or other hardships.
+• Any other information that may support your case; and

 • Your signature and the signature of your representative (if you appointed one).